-The new for 2019 Simms Flyweight Wading Boots are the lightest wading boots Simms has ever made.
+The new Simms Flyweight Wading Boots are the lightest wading boots Simms has ever made.
 They’re aimed at fly fishers who like to cover a lot of ground while wading and hiking, but they’re also great for traveling fishers who want to shed weight.

 As for me, I prefer lightweight boots with lower ankle heights — I want nimble boots that let me scramble over riprap, big boulders and drop down steep banks.
 And wade into rivers, of course.

 When Simms released its new Flyweight Wading Boots, I promptly nabbed a pair.
 I wore them in a river on an early season fishing trip complete with fast water, slick rocks, and steep, rocky banks.
 This is what I learned:

 Simms Flyweight Wading Boot Review

 I’ve been testing a lot of wading boots the last few years, and I’ve learned that I appreciate lighter, more nimble wading boot designs.
 Burly boots that will last forever are great for some fishers, but I find that I stumble less when I have a more flexible boot that delivers feedback to my foot.
 So I’m willing to give up some overall bomb-proof durability in favor of a lighter, more nimble experience.

 And that’s why I’m a big fan of the new Simms Flyweight Wading Boots.

 The Flyweight weighs in at just 40 ounces for a pair in a size 11.
 I wear a size 14, which weighs in at just 48 ounces.
 It’s definitely one of the lightest wading boots available these days.